anandrajana/myschool/README.md

 # Logger is implemented to log any errors in the console.
 So when an error occurs please check in the console as well

 # Installl the node modules with command "npm install" and run "npm run dev" to run the project

+# Tests can be run using command "npm test".
+As a precautionary measure create an empty test db and configure it in .env file rather using original db.
+More than 90% test coverage is added which is displayed in the coverage report.